zoso10/6px-api-docs/README.md

 ```

 ##### URL `string`
 A full URL without the filename to which the output image(s) will be uploaded.
-If an output URL is not specified, your image(s) will automatically be uploaded and served from the 6px CDN.

 **The following output locations / connection strings are supported:**